IsaacStopard/EIP_vec_het_DTR/README.md

 :seven: *microclimate.R* - script to predict the EIP and HMTP in Tiefora, Burkina Faso, using the best fitting model.

-:eight: *read_bt_data.R* - script to read and format the biting time data.

-:nine: *spz_prev.R - script to fit the generalised additive models to the previously published human biting rate data.
+:eight: *spz_prev.R* - script to fit the generalised additive models to the previously published human biting rate data.

-:ten: *EIR_fit.R* - script to fit the malaria transmission model to the sporozoite prevalence data from Tiefora.
+:nine: *EIR_fit.R* - script to fit the malaria transmission model to the sporozoite prevalence data from Tiefora.

-:eleven: *data_functions.R & model_functions.R* - helper functions.
+#### helper scripts

+:one: *read_bt_data.R* - script to read and format the biting time data.

+:two: *data_functions.R*

+:three: *model_functions.R*

 ### Notes